jvkloc/sonic_move/README.md

-Sonic Move Biodata Sonate Xsens Device API Python 3.10 code for recording Xsens MTw sensor live data through Awinda USB Dongle or Awinda Station, sending it to Open Sound Control environment, displaying it graphically and saving a txt and an mtb log file.
+Sonic Move Biodata Sonata Xsens Device API Python 3.10 code for recording Xsens MTw sensor live data through Awinda USB Dongle or Awinda Station, sending it to Open Sound Control environment, displaying it graphically and saving a txt and an mtb log file.

 Python wheel files for Linux and Windows with installation instructions are in the `wheels` folder.